 National Writing Day

-Unlike many other calendar events, the group of literacy organisations and publishers championing National Writing Day have no specific theme, so anything goes which inspires children to write.
+Unlike many other calendar events, the group of literacy organisations and publishers championing National Writing Day have no specific theme, so anything goes that inspires children to write.

 In this blog, we look at some of the Busy Things’ activities which could help you celebrate the day, whether you’re teaching at reception level, key stage 1 or key stage 2.